 All confirmed participants will be automatically enrolled in a CSU-mandated study abroad health insurance & travel assistance plan call the Foreign Travel Insurance Program plan for the duration of their program and billed via SDSU Student Account Services.
 Our office will add you to a list of confirmed participants and the SDSU Risk Management office will enroll you accordingly.
 Review the SDSU Student Account Services

-site for billing information and schedules.
-For more details about the mandated FTIP coverage and standard fees, visit the SDSU Risk Management
+site for student billing information and schedules.
+For more details about the mandated FTIP coverage and a list of the standard fees, visit the SDSU Risk Management

-Apartments will be arranged by SDSU-Georgia.
-The approximate cost will be $250/month double occupancy.
+Apartments will be arranged by SDSU-Georgia staff and student assistants.
+The approximate cost will be $250/month for double occupancy.
 This does not include utilities, which are quite low.
 There are limited single occupancy options.
 Housing is often situated about a 15-20 minute walk from the campus.
 The estimated cost for food is ~ $150 /month.
 One of the assigned buddies will typically help you move in upon your arrival.

 Note: If you are living on campus at SDSU and you have already signed a year-long contract for housing, talk to the housing office about steps and documents needed to request permission to be released from contract for the purpose of study abroad.
 For students required to go abroad, this may be as simple as a letter from our office.
 For those not required to go abroad for their major or minor, having an international experience is still recommended and supported, but consider how you may plan ahead.
 You may even want to consider studying at Georgia for a full academic year.
 Since all the classes are SDSU classes, it would still provide you access to needed SDSU curriculum.